KyleRobison15/Branching/README.md

 ## Git Cheat Sheet
+This is a brief reference for all the git commands.

 * `git init` - Initialize a local git repo in a working directory
 * `git branch -M main` - Change the name of my Master branch to main (only works if committed changes)